jleung51/duckveloper/README.md

 ![Schematic](./schematic/schematic.jpg)

 To accurately connect the Audio Breakout Board (TPA2005D1), follow the [SparkFun Mono Audio Amplifier Quickstart Guide](https://www.sparkfun.com/tutorials/392).

+### Duck Configuration

+Use a hobby or utility knife to (carefully!) cut a small hole in the duck's rear end.

+Insert the LED into this hole so it will light up the duck when a voiceline is playing.

+ Apologize profusely throughout the procedure.

 ### SD Card Setup